MonashDeepNeuron/edu-handbook/src/setup/setup.md

 Note that some sections are specific to particular teams and/or portfolios within MDN.

-Only complete the section that is relevant to you.
+Only complete the section/s that is/are relevant to you.